 - Annex Seven: Youth Defendant - Remand Provisions

 The decisions on bail, in criminal proceedings, represent an important stage in the prosecution process.
 The results of these decisions can have far reaching consequences for victims of crime and the public in general.

 From the viewpoint of the defendant, bail decisions made by a Court can result in the deprivation or restriction of liberty for a substantial period of time.

-These principles and much of the guidance below will apply whether the question of bail is before a Magistrates' Court, a Youth Court, a Crown Court or the High Court.
+These standards and much of the guidance below will apply whether the question of bail is before a magistrates' court, a Youth Court, a Crown Court or the High Court.

-- where the police consider there is sufficient evidence to charge but the case has been referred to the CPS for a charging decision (s 37(7)(a) PACE); and
+- Where the police consider that there is sufficient evidence to charge, but the matter must be referred to the CPS for a charging decision (s.
+37(7)(a) PACE).

 - there is insufficient evidence currently available to apply the evidential stage of the Full Code Test, and